 Although everyone at court is well aware of Launcelot and Guenever’s affair, until recently they have been wary of doing anything to provoke Launcelot or upset the peace of the court.
 Meliagrance’s love for Guenever, which in a previous section was only briefly mentioned (and was part of a semi-comic scene), now has dangerous repercussions for the kingdom.

-Chapter 2 Meliagrance, with eight armed men, sneaks up to Guenever and orders her knights to fight for her.
+Chapter 2 Meliagrance, with over a hundred armed men, sneaks up to Guenever and orders her 10 unarmed knights to fight for her.
 Guenever calls him a shameful traitor, but he cries that he’s loved her for many years and now he has a chance to take her.
 Guenever’s knights draw their swords and they fight.
 Many of the Round Table knights are wounded, so finally Guenever offers to go with Meliagrance if he stops fighting.

 In another perversion of the code of knightly conduct, Meliagrance believes that if he can manage to triumph over Guenever’s knights, then the queen will be rightfully his.
 Since she cares so much about her knights’ wellbeing, Guenever chooses to sacrifice herself instead.